Variance-based control of regime shifts: bistability and oscillations: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the Federal Ministry of Education and Research (BMBF) through the program ``Spitzenforschung und Innovation in den Neuen L\"{a}nden'' (contract ``Potsdam Research Cluster for Georisk Analysis, Environmental Change and Sustainability'' D.1.1) for financial support.
+We acknowledge the Federal Ministry of Education and Research (BMBF) through the program ``Spitzenforschung und Innovation in den Neuen L\"{a}nden'' (contract ``Potsdam Research Cluster for Georisk Analysis, Environmental Change and Sustainability'' D.1.1) and the European Community's Seventh Framework Programme under Grant Agreement No. 308497 (Project RAMSES) for financial support.
 A.G.C.R. acknowledges Christian Pape, Prof. Gregoire Nicolis and Doctors Elena Surovyatkina, Vasileos Basios and Flavio Pinto for fruitful discussions and for encouraging this work.